How do parents in New York ask for visitation rights?

 Normally, parents are expected to devise a fair and acceptable visitation plan.
 However, if parents cannot agree on a visitation schedule, then the judge will conduct a hearing.
-In cases of domestic violence and abuse, a parent is usually denied visitation rights, or the visitation may be supervised.
+In cases of domestic violence and abuse of a child, a parent is usually denied visitation rights, or the visitation may be supervised.

 Source: NYCourts.Gov, “Visitation,” Nov.
 10, 2014